jluk/ACC-Documentation/Concepts/acc-features.md

 ## Browser-access to a BASH shell (preview)
 Azure provides you with your own Linux container running on a single-tenant F1 VM running a Debian-based Linux operating system.
 Each console is provided on a per-session, per-user basis.

 A console session will persist state while active and terminate after 10 minutes of no output activity.
 After this point you are not guaranteed the same container on a new request for a console.

 ## Persistent storage (preview)
 Since the Cloud Console is allocated on a per-session basis with an ephemeral container, files will not persist across sessions by default.
-However, you may mount your own fileshares in Azure Files storage to persist files across sessions.
+You may mount your own fileshares in Azure Files storage to persist files across sessions.

 This allows sharing files across teams who have access to the Azure Files account and incurs usual charges associated with Azure Files.
 Once a fileshare is associated with your console, it will be mounted on every console created for you.